cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- each resource within the stack is tagged with an id so you can easily see how much a stack costs
 	- can estimate the costs of your resources using the CF template
 - in dev you can destroy and recreate resources overnight
-- automated geneation of diagram for your templates
+- automated generation of diagram for your templates
 - separation of concerns: create many stacks for many apps
 - to update a template we cant edit a previous one (have to reupload a new version of the template to AWS)
 - can manage templates in the UI (CF designer) OR managed the templates in yaml files and use the CLI to deploy

 ### Resources
 - resources are the core of your CF template
-- they represent the different AWS componenet that will be created and configured
+- they represent the different AWS components that will be created and configured
 - resources are declared and can reference each other
 - AWS figures out creation/updates/deletions of resources for us
 - over 224 types of resources
 - cannot have a "dynamic" amt of resources
-- almost every AWS service is supportes as resources,  for those that aren't you can work around using AWS Lambda Custom Resources
+- almost every AWS service is supported as a resource,  for those that aren't you can work around using AWS Lambda Custom Resources
 ### Parameters
 - way to provide inputs to your AWS CF template
 - some inputs cannot be determined ahead of time